Leibniz Universität Hannover, Germany

 Roundtable steering committee

-David Henderson (University of Nebraska, Lincoln), Mark Risjord (Emory University), Paul Roth (UC – Santa Cruz), Stephen Turner (University of South Florida), Alison Wylie (University of British Columbia).
+David Henderson (University of Nebraska, Lincoln), Mark Risjord (Emory University), Paul Roth (UC – Santa Cruz), Stephen Turner (University of South Florida).